melonproject-archive/documentation/chapters/registry.md

 `function exchangeMethodIsAllowed(address _exchange, bytes4 _sig) returns (bool)`

 This public view function returns a boolean indicating whether a specific exchange function is whitelisted given the provided exchange address and the function's signature hash.
 A return value of `true` indicates that the function is whitelisted.
 A return value of `false` indicates that the function is not whitelisted.
 &nbsp;

+`function registerVersion(address _version, string _name) auth`

+This function requires that the caller is the `owner` or the current contract.
+The function sets the `versionInformation` mapping to `true` and pushes the Version address on to the `registeredVersions` array.
+Finally, the `VersionRegistration()` event is emitted, logging the Version address.
+Versions cannot be removed from the registry.
+&nbsp;

+`function setPriceSource(address _priceSource) auth`

+This function requires that the caller is the `owner` or the current contract.
+The function sets the `priceSource` state variable to the `_priceSource` parameter value and emits the `PriceSourceChange()` event, logging `_priceSource`.
+&nbsp;

+`function setMlnToken(address _mlnToken) auth`

+This function requires that the caller is the `owner` or the current contract.
+The function sets the `mlnToken` state variable to the `_mlnToken` parameter value and emits the `MlnTokenChange()` event, logging `_mlnToken`.
+&nbsp;

+`function setNativeAsset(address _nativeAsset) auth`

+This function requires that the caller is the `owner` or the current contract.
+The function sets the `nativeAsset` state variable to the `_nativeAsset` parameter value and emits the `NativeAssetChange()` event, logging `_nativeAsset`.
+&nbsp;

+`function setEngine(address _engine) auth`

+This function requires that the caller is the `owner` or the current contract.
+The function sets the `engine` state variable to the `_engine` parameter value and emits the `EngineChange()` event, logging `_engine`.
+&nbsp;

+`function getReserveMin(address _asset) view returns (uint)`

+This public view function returns the `reserveMin` for the asset token contract address provided.
+&nbsp;

+`function adapterForExchange(address _exchange) view returns (address)`

+This public view function returns the address of the exchange adapter contract given the exchange contract address provided.
+&nbsp;

+`function getRegisteredVersions() view returns (address[])`

+This public view function returns an exhaustive array of addresses of all registered Version contracts.
+&nbsp;

+`function isFund(address _who) view returns (bool)`

+This public view function returns a boolean indicating whether the address provided is a Melon fund contract.
+&nbsp;

+`function isFundFactory(address _who) view returns (bool)`

+This public view function returns a boolean indicating whether the address provided is a FundFactory.
+The function check the existence of the `_who` address in the `versionInformation` mapping.
+Note that Version inherits FundFactory.
+&nbsp;

+`function registerFund(address _fund)`

+This public function ensures that `msg.sender` is a Version, as only Versions can register funds.
+The function then adds an entry to the `fundsToVersions` mapping, associating `_fund` to `msg.sender`, i.e. the Version address.
+&nbsp;